The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 Using Server Actions with Forms

-Now, when we submit our form, we need to invoke this HTTP POST endpoint.
+Now, when we submit our form, we need to invoke our server action.
 You might think to add this function to the form tag like this:

 <form